Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: Main Results

-\end{itemize} \end{thm} Notice that when $\Ksf_{\rm c} \in \left[\frac{\Ksf}{\Nsf} \right]$, as explained in~\cite{Same_problem}, to achieve~\eqref{eq:achie case 1}, we directly repeat the optimal computing schemes for $\Ksf_{\rm c}=1$ in~\cite{CCG} $\Ksf_{\rm c}$ times.
+Notice that when $\Ksf_{\rm c} \in \left[\frac{\Ksf}{\Nsf} \right]$, as explained in~\cite{Same_problem}, to achieve~\eqref{eq:achie case 1}, we directly repeat the optimal computing schemes for $\Ksf_{\rm c}=1$ in~\cite{CCG} $\Ksf_{\rm c}$ times.
 When $\Ksf_{\rm c} \in \left( \frac{\Ksf}{\Nsf}: \Ksf \right]$, the coding scheme is based on interference alignment, and the decodability of the proposed scheme is proven in the Appendix~\ref{sec: proof of linear independence for each worker} based on the Schwartz-Zippel lemma~\cite{Schwartz, Zippel, Demillo_Lipton}.
-For the non-zero polynomial condition of the Schwartz-Zippel lemma, for the following two cases (i) $ \Ksf_{\rm c} \in \left[ \frac{\Ksf}{\Nsf}(\Nsf_{\rm r}-\msf+1) : \Ksf \right]$ and (ii) $\Nsf=\Nsf_{\rm r}$, $\msf=2$ and $\Ksf_{\rm c}+1$ divides $\Nsf$, we provide concrete proofs to show the non-zero polynomial condition, and thus prove our scheme is decodable.
-For the remaining cases, we numerically verify all cases up to $\Ksf \leq 60$, and thus conjecture in the rest of the paper, {\bf the proposed computing scheme is decodable for any system parameters} with the communication cost given in Theorem~\ref{thm:main achievable scheme}.
+For the non-zero polynomial condition of the Schwartz-Zippel lemma, for the following two cases (i) $ \Ksf_{\rm c} \in \left[ \frac{\Ksf}{\Nsf}(\Nsf_{\rm r}-\msf+1) : \Ksf \right]$ and (ii) $\Nsf=\Nsf_{\rm r}$ and $\msf+\Ksf_{\rm c}-1$ divides $\Nsf$, we provide concrete proofs to show the non-zero polynomial condition, and thus prove our scheme is decodable.
+For the remaining cases, we numerically verify all cases up to $\Nsf \leq 60$, and thus conjecture in the rest of the paper, {\bf the proposed computing scheme is decodable for any system parameters} with the communication cost given in Theorem~\ref{thm:main achievable scheme}.

-By comparing the converse bound in Theorem~\ref{thm:converse} and the achievable scheme in Theorem~\ref{thm:main achievable scheme}, it can obtain the following (order) optimal results under the constraint of the cyclic assignment. \begin{thm} For the $(\Ksf,\Nsf,\Nsf_{\rm r}, \Ksf_{\rm c}, \msf)$ distributed linearly separable computation problem, where $\Rsf^{\star}$ is denoted as the optimal communication cost, \begin{itemize} \item when $\Ksf = \Nsf$, we have
+By comparing the converse bound in Theorem~\ref{thm:converse} (proposed in~\cite{Same_problem}) and the achievable scheme in Theorem~\ref{thm:main achievable scheme}, it can obtain the following (order) optimal results under the constraint of the cyclic assignment, whose proof is given in Appendix~\ref{sec: proof of compared}. \begin{cor} For the $(\Ksf,\Nsf,\Nsf_{\rm r}, \Ksf_{\rm c})$ distributed linearly separable computation problem, where $\Rsf^{\star}$ is denoted as the optimal communication cost, \begin{itemize} \item when $\Ksf = \Nsf$, we have